pgonzalezesp/pgonzalezesp.github.io/work.md

 * "Recreational use of the protected area of flora and fauna Cabo San Lucas" CONANP-SEMARNAT México.

 ## Teaching Assistant:
-* Geography, Modernity and Globalisation (GEOG 122 201) University of British Columbia, 2017
+* Geography, Modernity and Globalisation (GEOG 122) University of British Columbia, 2017
 * Data wrangling, exploration, and analysis with R (STAT 545A and 547M) University of British Columbia, 2017
 * Genetic, Evolution and Ecology (BIOL 121) University of British Columbia, 2018
 * Vertebrate Structure and Function (BIOL 204) University of British Columbia, 2018
-* Our Changing Environment: Climate And Ecosystems (GEOB 102) University of British Columbia, 2018
+* Our Changing Environment: Climate And Ecosystems (GEOB 102) University of British Columbia, 2018 & 2019
+* Analysing Environmental Problems (GEOG 314) University of British Columbia, 2019

 ## Teacher (part time):
 * Science Teacher and Lab Assistant at St. Johns private school, La Paz, BCS.
 2013-2016.
 * Geography Teacher at St. Johns private school, La Paz.
 BCS.
 2015-2016.
+* Guest lecturer in Our Changing Environment: Climate And Ecosystems (GEOB 102).
+2018

 ## Freelance consultant and partner at Mares y Costas S.C.